romland/xorzee/README.md

 Primarily though, a high quality live video stream.
 So, here I am, hacking away in some of the spare hours of the day. :-)

+This Github repository was made public on 08-jul-2022.

 ## Supported sensors
 Camera boards with sensors IMX219, OV5647 or IMX477 only.
 USB cameras are not supported.